dart-lang/language/accepted/future-releases/1847 - FinalizationRegistry/proposal.md

 Unfortunately the second restriction has far reaching implications: in many commonly used native APIs destruction method does not adhere to a single argument signature that we expect from a finalization callback.
-This makes `NativeFinalizationRegistry` API unusable without writing additional trampoline code in native programming language (e.g. C), which we consider highly
+This makes `NativeFinalizer` API unusable without writing additional trampoline code in native programming language (e.g. C), which we consider highly
 undesirable: as we want `dart:ffi` to be expressive enough to enable developers to create bindings in pure Dart, without requiring them to write and compile